 To assign Client managers for a specific Client organization, follow these steps:

 You can invite all the translators and proofreaders you work with to your organization.
 They will be able to access those projects within your workspace, where they are assigned to workflow steps.
 You can assign people to workflow steps, languages and split strings between the project members assigned together at one step.

-Our useful Getting Started for Translators will help translators and proofreaders start work in Crowdin Enterprise.
+Our useful Getting Started for Translators will help translators and proofreaders start working in Crowdin Enterprise.

 You can also assign Vendors to the projects added to your workspace.
-For that, you should create a workflow that includes translate or proofread by Vendor steps.
-This is helpful if, for example, you need help translating some rare language pairs.
+For that, you should create a workflow that includes Translation by Vendor or Proofreading by Vendor steps.
+This is helpful when you need help translating some rare or less common language pairs.
 The sub-vendor will get a copy of the project steps you assign to them.

 The only restriction you get while creating the workflow for the client project is that the source and target languages are already predefined.
 Within these two languages, you can choose any steps the strings should go through on your side.

 You can use workflow templates or create custom workflows for each project.

 Read more about Workflows.

 Translation Memories and Glossaries are automatically shared with a Vendor when it gets assigned to the particular workflow steps by a Client.
 The resources will be accessible for the users assigned to translate or proofread strings in the project.

 To check the resources available for the project, open the needed project and go to Resources.